We had a lemonade stand in our front yard on Sunday...

 It's something that the "big" kids have been bugging me to do for a long time.
 Like going on two months long...
 Isabella would ask weekly, "Wheeen are we gonna have our lemonade and sucker stand!?"

 "Soon, Honey...
-Let's wait until summer
+Let's wait until summer so it's nice and hot."

 "Soon, Honey...
 Let's wait until the